ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-groups/index.md

 <grid-example title='Group Changes 2' name='group-changes-2' type='generated'></grid-example>

-## Span Header Height
+## Suppress Span Header Height

-By default the Grid will balance the column headers with different number of levels with an empty column group header cell, as shown in the example below.
+By default the grid will resize the header cell to span the whole height of the header container, as shown in the example below.

 Note the following:

-- The **Age** column has an empty column group header cell above it (shown with red borders).
+- The **Age** column header cell is not under a column group cell, but spans the entire height of the header container.

-<grid-example title='Padded Header' name='padded-header' type='generated' options='{ "exampleHeight": 300 }'></grid-example>
+<grid-example title='Span Header Height' name='span-header-height' type='generated' options='{ "exampleHeight": 300 }'></grid-example>

-Using the **Column Property** `spanHeaderHeight` will allow the header cell to span the whole height of the header container instead of using padding.
+Using the **Column Property** `suppressSpanHeaderHeight` the Grid will balance the column headers with different number of levels with an empty column group header cell, as shown in the example below.

 <snippet>
 const gridOptions = {